-- Undertake wide consultations where appropriate ensuring all formal consultation activity is handled through our single consultation hub (consultation.hesa.ac.uk)
+- Undertake consultations where appropriate ensuring formal consultation activity is handled through our single consultation hub (consultation.hesa.ac.uk)

-- Utilise our burden assessment methodology in all formal consultation activities where relevant to the subject matter.
+- Utilise our burden assessment methodology in formal consultation activities where relevant to the subject matter.

 - Operate representative stakeholder forums covering core HESA activities such as data collection, survey management and statistical/data publication.